MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/custom-api.md

 You can use Custom API as business events to enable creating new integration capabilities such as exposing a new type of trigger event in the Microsoft Dataverse connector.
 More information: [Microsoft Dataverse business events](business-events.md)

-Custom APIs are an alternative to Custom Process Actions that provide a no-code way to include custom messages.
+Custom APIs are an alternative to Custom process actions.
+Custom process actions provide a no-code way to include custom messages but has some limitations for developers.
 Custom APIs provide capabilities specifically for developers to define their logic in code with more options.
 For a full comparison of Custom Process Action and Custom API, see [Compare Custom Process Action and Custom API](custom-actions.md#compare-custom-process-action-and-custom-api).

 ## Create a custom API

 A Custom API may include logic implemented with a plug-in.
 Using [Microsoft Dataverse business events](business-events.md), you may create a Custom API without a plug-in to pass data about an event that other subscribers will respond to.

-However, in other cases you can combine a Custom API with a plug-in to define some operation that will delegated to Dataverse to compute and return the result.
+However, in other cases you will combine a Custom API with a plug-in to define some operation that will delegated to Dataverse to compute and return the result.

 There are several different ways to create a custom API: